 IDP Foundation Takes on ADIS 2018

 The panelists included Mark Correnti of the Miller Center, Pardon Makumbe of CRE Venture Capital, Duncan Goldie-Scot of Musoni Kenya and Yasmin Kumi of African Foresight Group, with Irene Pritzker as moderator.
-Our panelists brought great insight into ways that the diaspora can invest in the continent, common obstacles with impact investing in Africa and current trends.
+Our panelists brought great insight into ways that the diaspora can invest in the continent, and some of the common obstacles to impact investing in Africa.

 Here are some main takeaways from our panelists:

 Mark Correnti had an optimistic view, saying that currently there are more entrepreneurs in Africa than anywhere else in the world.
 However, when asked what needs to be done to address the barriers to impact investing in Africa he said, “Social entrepreneurship must strive to be more compelling to bring in more investors.”

 Yasmin Kumi described the emerging trends, including how many more enterprises are focusing on education and health, with less working on agriculture.
 She also shared some advice with budding social entrepreneurs: “Flexibility is crucial.”

 Duncan Goldie-Scot focused on the impact of connectivity, and the opportunities that will come when using connectivity to create more social enterprises.
 His advice to growing social entrepreneurs was to have a broad team with a variety of skill sets, including soft skills such as communication skills and creative thinking.

 Pardon Makumbe provided valuable insight from a funder’s perspective.
 He discussed his experience with impact investing as the Co-Founder of CRE Ventures, a leading early stage investor in tech companies in Africa.